 The first thing to realize when thinking about filing for bankruptcy is that it is not the end of the world – or even the end of your business.
 Bankruptcy comes in many forms, and several of them allow you to keep a business alive while you focus on paying off debts.
 Some of them even write off substantial portions of your debt, leaving you to worry only about the essentials, such as alimony/child support, taxes, student loan payments and such.

 Unlike a Chapter 7, Chapter 13 involves the restructuring of your debt payment.
 This is a 3-to-5-year plan designed to help you pay off part of your debt while wiping out the rest.
-Exactly how much debt is left will be determined based on how much you owe, how much you make, and how much your creditors would have made if you had liquidated your possessions in a Chapter 7 bankruptcy.
+Exactly how much debt is left will be determined based on:

 There are limits to the amount of secured debt and unsecured debt in a Chapter 13 – these limits change constantly.
 If your debt exceeds them, you cannot file for a Chapter 13.